 Sometimes a child is picked to be the scapegoat simply because the parents wanted a boy instead of a girl, or vice versa.
 Or the child is independent with their own personality which is different from an older siblings personality.
 This older sibling has been designated as the "golden child" who can do no wrong.

-All members of the family are affected.
-Children who are scapegoated often feel insecure and develop a victim mentality.
-They learn that they are at the bottom of the totem pole in the family and often automatically gravitate to that role at school or at work.
+Siblings are encouraged to scapegoat the chosen scapegoat by the parents so the entire family is against the scapegoat.
+Thus the entire family is affected. the scapegoated child feels like a victim, which they are.
+They learn that they are at the "bottom of the totem pole" in the family and often automatically gravitate to that role at school or at work.
 This dynamic of making one child "good" and another child "bad" in the family is a vicious generational theme learned and passed down from parents to children.

 It may take years for this child to realize what is happening and has been happening to them for their entire lives.
 They can begin to put the pieces of the puzzle together in their 30's, 40,'s, 50's, and even as late as their 60's before they begin to understand why their interactions with their families have been so horrendous.

 The family scapegoat is the individual who the family generally identifies and blames as being responsible for the family's problems.
-Other family members minimize or deny their own responsibility and/or participation in family problems and dramatically over estimate the culpability of the scapegoat.
-This is how the scapegoat becomes labeled as the "problem maker" and gets a reputation of "causing scenes", "getting atomically angry", and in general "ruining everyone's day."
+Other family members minimize or deny their own responsibility and/or participation in family problems.
+This is how the scapegoat becomes labeled as the "problem maker" and gets a reputation of "causing scenes", "getting angry, and ruining everyones, day."